achannarasappa/sub/DESIGN.md

 - interoperability with linux toolchain and command line workflows

 ## Features
-- source variables from a json file
-- source variables from a text file
 - source variables from environment
 - source variables from stdin
 - bash variable substitution syntax